awsdocs/aws-cloud9-user-guide/doc_source/build-run-debug.rst

 #.
 On the menu bar, choose :guilabel:`Run, Run With`, and then choose the built-in runner you want to change.
 #.
 Stop the runner from trying to run your code by choosing, :guilabel:`Stop` on the run configuration tab that displays.
 #.
-Choose :guilabel:`Runner: RUNNER_NAME`, where :guilabel:`RUNNER_NAME` is the name of the runner you want to change, and then choose :guilabel:`Edit Runner`.
+Choose :guilabel:`Runner: My Runner`, where :guilabel:`My Runner` is the name of the runner you want to change, and then choose :guilabel:`Edit Runner`.
 #.
-On the :guilabel:`RUNNER_NAME.run` tab that is displayed, change the runner's current definition.
+On the :guilabel:`My Runner.run` tab that is displayed, change the runner's current definition.
 See :ref:`build-run-debug-define-builder-runner`.
 #.
 Choose :guilabel:`File, Save As`.
-Save the file with the same name (:guilabel:`RUNNER_NAME.run`) in the :file:`ENVIRONMENT_NAME/.c9/runners` directory, where :file:`ENVIRONMENT_NAME` is
+Save the file with the same name (:guilabel:`My Runner.run`) in the :file:`my-environment/.c9/runners` directory, where :file:`my-environment` is
    the name of your |envfirst|.

 .. note:: Any changes you make to a built-in runner apply only to the |env| you made those changes in.
 To apply your changes to a separate |env|,